Carlson ~ Bass, Vocals*

 PercussionChuck Doten, also a Wilson H.S. graduate (I sense a pattern here) joined Sammy, Chris and Terry as the drummer for the second version of the Regents.
 Chuck was a friendly fellow and an excellent drummer with a unique sound.
 He could bang away at any song with great precision but I think he had great reason for telling us to not bother asking him to sing.
 Wanting to respect his wishes and protect our hearing, we went along with what he wanted.
 While still with the Regents, Chuck took a position with Boeing.
 That was about the time of the big build up for the Boeing 747.
 After the Regents, Chuck joined the Galaxies, who later moved to California and changed their name to Rock Collection, and several other bands, including Rock-Ola.
 Chuck performed with a successful Elvis tribute group, Alan: A Tribute to Elvis.
-Chuck retired from music in about 1980 and is now a computer programmer in California.
+Chuck retired from music in about 1980 and was at our last contact, a computer programmer in California.

 Bass Guitar - Vocals